bossbabyjoobin/bossbabyjoobin/content/index.md

 ---
 ___

-fromm translations archive for JooBin and SeoAh.
-Doesn't support mobile view _for now_.
+fromm translations archive for JooBin and SeoAh
-Best viewed on desktop (or desktop site on mobile)
+Best viewed on desktop (or desktop site on mobile) Currently, native mobile view is _not supported_

 Translations may contain inaccuracies ^~^